Ninadnj/TheMrStudio/replit.md

 A modern beauty salon booking website built with React, Express, and PostgreSQL.
 The application features an elegant, editorial-style landing page inspired by premium beauty brands like Glossier and MR Nail & Laser Studio, with a focus on sophisticated minimalism and effortless booking experiences.

 The application showcases services, pricing through gallery-style presentation, and provides an integrated booking form for appointment scheduling.
+A Gemini AI-powered chatbot offers bilingual (Georgian/English) customer support for service inquiries, pricing questions, and booking assistance.
 The design emphasizes trust-building, breathing room, and clear visual hierarchy guiding users toward booking actions.

 ## User Preferences